Generalized Nash equilibrium problems with quasi-linear constraints: Numerical experiments

 We also implemented the homotopy method in \cite{Lee2023} for finding GNEs of this GNEP.
-The mixed-volume for the complex KKT system \be \left\{ \right. \ee is $24611$.
-The polyhedral homotopy continuation is implemented in the Julia software {\tt homotopycontinuation.jl} \cite{homotopycontinuation}, which found $17100$ complex roots to (\ref{eq:KKT:cpx}), and $1860$ of them are real.
-After checking the feasibility and the nonnegativity of Lagrange multipliers for each real root, we got the same KKT point $(x_1^*, x_2^*)$, which is verified to be a GNE by solving (\ref{eq:verifyGNE}).
+The polyhedral homotopy continuation is implemented in the Julia software {\tt homotopycontinuation.jl} \cite{homotopycontinuation}, which found $17100$ complex roots to the complex KKT system, including $1860$ real solutions.
+Among these real roots, we got the same KKT point $(x_1^*, x_2^*)$, which is verified to be a GNE by solving (\ref{eq:verifyGNE}).
 It took around $210.88$ seconds for the polyhedral homotopy to solve the complex KKT system and $1.50$ seconds to verify the GNE.
-We also remark that the number of computed complex roots is smaller than the mixed-volume of (\ref{eq:KKT:cpx}), so the homotopy method cannot guarantee the computed ones are the all complex solutions to (\ref{eq:KKT:cpx}).
-For this reason, it cannot certify uniqueness of the GNE.
+We would like to remark that since the number of computed complex roots of the complex KKT system is less than its mixed volume that equals $24611$, the homotopy method cannot certify the uniqueness of the computed GNE; see \cite[Theorem~3.2]{Lee2023}.

-Moreover, we tested the Augmented Lagrangian method in \cite{kanzow2016} and the interior point method in \cite{dreves2011solution} for finding GNEs.
-The Augmented Lagrangian method cannot find a GNE after $1000$ outer iterations because the augmented Lagrangian subproblem cannot be solved accurately.
+Moreover, we tested the augmented Lagrangian method in \cite{kanzow2016} and the interior point method in \cite{dreves2011solution} for finding GNEs.
+The augmented Lagrangian method cannot find a GNE after $1000$ outer iterations because the augmented Lagrangian subproblem cannot be solved accurately.
 Also, the interior point method failed to find a GNE within $1000$ iterations since the Newton directions are usually not descent directions. \end{example}